graceaveris/30daysReact-17/README.md

 **Day Seventeen - 30 days of React challenge - Random Colour Scheme Picker**

-A re-hashof an earlier project, create a random color scheme.
+A rehash of an earlier project, create a random color scheme.

 **Concepts Explored:**
 - Nesting Components